-4.0 Annual Review of the Effectiveness of the Governance Framework
+5.0 Annual Review of the Effectiveness of the Governance Framework

-The effectiveness of key elements of the governance framework is assessed throughout the year by the Chief Executive Officer and Directors meeting as the Operations Board (OBT), by internal audit and by the Audit and Governance Committee.
-Significant risks are included in the quarterly Operating Report.
+The effectiveness of key elements of the governance framework is assessed throughout the year by the Chief Executive Officer and directors meeting as OBT, by SMT, by internal audit and by the Audit and Governance Committee.
+Significant risks are included in the QOR.
 The Risk Manager meets with service areas on a monthly and quarterly basis to review risks.
 Performance in relation to corporate risks is a standing item on the agenda of the Audit and Governance Committee and is reported twice a year to the TfN Board.

 TfN has implemented a three lines of defence assurance framework which forms part of the risk management strategy.
 This framework is now embedded and applied across TfN.
-All corporate risks have been reviewed with the Chief Executive Officer, Directors, and members of Senior Management Team and associated actions with owners have been identified.